NICMx/Jool/doc/usr/misc-rfc6791.md

 |---------+----------------------|
 | 4000::1 | 2001:db8::192.0.2.13 |

-_N_ is in trouble because the source address of the packet cannot be translated.
+_T_ is in trouble because the source address of the packet lacks the translation prefix, so an IPv4 address cannot be extracted from it.

 Normally, you don't have many IPv4 addresses, so it's not reasonable to grant one to every node in your IPv6 side.
 Due to their generally forwarding-only purpose, routers are good candidates for untranslatable addresses.
 On the other hand, ICMP errors are important, and a NAT64 should not drop it simply because it comes from a router.

 Stateful NAT64s do not have this problem because they [render every IPv6 address translatable](intro-nat64.html#stateful-nat64) (since all IPv6 nodes are sharing the NAT64's IPv4 addresses).
-To sort things out, a Stateless NAT64 is supposed to keep a pool of reserved addresses.
+To sort things out, an SIIT module is supposed to keep a pool of reserved addresses.
 Upon receiving an ICMP error with an untranslatable source, Jool should assign a random one from this pool.

 Please consider the following quotes from [RFC 6791](https://tools.ietf.org/html/rfc6791) while deciding the size and addresses of your RFC 6791 pool: